 - Shared hosting with guaranteed resource isolation

 The key is documentation.
-You need to be able to prove your setup meets HIPAA requirements during an audit.
+You must be able to prove your setup meets HIPAA requirements during an audit.

 Cloud Providers: AWS, Azure, and Google

-The major cloud providers (AWS, Azure, Google Cloud) all offer HIPAA-eligible services with BAAs.
-I've implemented HIPAA-compliant architectures on all three platforms.
+The major cloud providers, AWS, Azure, Google Cloud, all offer HIPAA-eligible services with BAAs.
+I have built HIPAA-compliant architectures on all three.

 AWS HIPAA Services

-AWS provides a comprehensive list of HIPAA-eligible services.
+AWS provides a full list of HIPAA-eligible services.
 Key ones for web hosting:

-What they don't tell you in marketing: not all AWS services are HIPAA-eligible.
-ElastiCache, for example, isn't on the list as of my last check.
+Marketing glosses over this.
+Not all AWS services are HIPAA-eligible.
+ElastiCache, for example, was not on the list at my last check.

 Azure and Google Cloud